foundry-rs/book/src/config/static-analyzers.md

 }
 ```

-Note.
-Update solc to the required version with solc select:-
+Note, you need to update `solc` used by Slither to the same version used by Forge with `solc-select`:
 ```ignore
 pip3 install slither-analyzer
 pip3 install solc-select